 From 1987 – 2006, Frank served as founding President and Chief Executive Officer of the Scottsdale Cultural Council (now Scottsdale Arts).
 Scottsdale Arts is a nonprofit organization contracted by the City of Scottsdale to program and manage the city’s cultural affairs, the Scottsdale Center for the Performing Arts, the Scottsdale Museum of Contemporary Art (SMoCA), and the Scottsdale Public Art Program.

 During Mr. Jacobson’s tenure the Cultural Council’s annual budget grew from $3.2 million in its first year to over $12 million; he led a $9.6 million capital and endowment campaign for SMoCA’s opening in 1999; and in 2004, he guided the Cultural Council as they negotiated a lease with the Scottsdale Galleria and renovated a former IMAX theater into a 324-seat live performing space in downtown.
 Under Mr. Jacobson’s leadership the locally and nationally honored Scottsdale Public Art Program commissioned more than fifty public artworks including a large-scale bas-relief by Carolyn Braaksma along five miles of the Pima Freeway and the skyspace installation Knight Rise by internationally celebrated earth and light artist James Turrell located at SMoCA.

-Frank is President of the Board of Directors of Congregation Or Tzion through June 2022; served as the Advisory Committee Chair for the Jewish Population Study conducted by Arizona State University in 2019; and, is a Scottsdale Charro serving on the Charros Foundation Development Committee.
+Frank serves on the Board of Directors and is the immediate Past President of the Congregation Of Tzion; served as the Advisory Committee Chair for the Jewish Population Study conducted by Arizona State University in 2019; and, is a Scottsdale Charro serving on the Charros Foundation Development Committee.

-Married over 50 years to Stephanie Jacobson, the Jacobsons have two sons, a daughter, and five grandchildren all in Arizona.
+Married over 50 years to Stephanie Jacobson, the Jacobsons have two sons, a daughter, and six grandchildren all in Arizona.